Anti-vaccine activism: 2019 and 2025 measles outbreaks

 Vaccine hesitancy led to declining rates of vaccination for measles, culminating in the 2019–2020 measles outbreaks.
-The most significant of these in proportion to national population was the 2019 Samoa measles outbreak.
+The most significant of these, in proportion to the national population, was the 2019 Samoa measles outbreak.

 In July 2018, two 12-month-old children died in Samoa after receiving incorrectly prepared MMR vaccinations.
 These two deaths were picked up by anti-vaccine groups and used to incite fear towards vaccination on social media, causing the government to suspend its measles vaccination programme for ten months, despite advice from the WHO.
 The incident caused many Samoan residents to lose trust in the healthcare system.
 UNICEF and the World Health Organization estimate that the measles vaccination rate in Samoa fell from 74% in 2017 to 34% in 2018, similar to some of the poorest countries in Africa.

 In August 2019, an infected passenger on one of the more than 8,000 annual flights between New Zealand and Samoa probably brought the disease from Auckland to Upolu.
 A full outbreak of measles began on the island in October 2019 and continued for the next four months.
 As of January 6, 2020, there were over 5,700 cases of measles and 83 deaths, out of a Samoan population of 200,874.
 Over three percent of the population were infected.
 The cause of the outbreak was attributed to decreased vaccination rates, from 74% in 2017 to 31–34% in 2018, even though nearby islands had rates near 99%. a rate of 14.3 deaths per 1000 infected) and 5,520 cases (2.75% of the population) of measles in Samoa.
 Sixty-one out of the first 70 deaths were four years old and under, and all but seven were under 15.
 After the outbreak, anti-vaxxers employed racist tropes and misinformation to credit the scores of measles deaths to poverty and poor nutrition or even to the vaccine itself, but this has been discounted by the international emergency medical support that arrived in November and December.
 There was no evidence of acute malnutrition, clinical vitamin A deficiency, or immune deficiency as claimed by various anti-vaxxers.

 Skepticism about vaccines was similarly deemed a factor in the 2025 Southwest United States measles outbreak.